LightnessOfBeing/kaggle-understanding-cloud-organization/README.md

 4. Augmentaions:

  We tried a big set of non-geometric augmentations:
   Blur, CLAHE, GaussNoise, GaussianBlur, HueSaturationValue, RGBShift, IAAAdditiveGaussianNoise, MedianBlur, MotionBlur.
 We thought these augmentations could mimic different weather conditions and add different sunlight effects.
-However, the LB was very bad, so we decided to lower the number of different augmentations and went with the following.
+However, the LB was very bad, so we decided to remove most of non-geometric augs and went with the following.

   * albu.HorizontalFlip(p=0.5),
   * albu.VerticalFlip(p=0.5),